 And the whole set-up seemed a little contrived – the dead mother, the absentee father, the road trip with friends that she starts to blow off – it all seemed to be there only to set up the perfect scenario for the abuse story line, rather than fleshing out Alex and her life and world.
 And I recognize that people who get trapped in abusive relationships often do have other things going on in their lives that make them perhaps more susceptible to an abusive relationship.
 But I don’t want those things to feel like they were planted in the story only for the purpose of building up to the abusive boyfriend.

-Mainly, though, my problem with this book was how paint-by-numbers it felt.
+Mainly, though, my problem with Bitter End was how paint-by-numbers it felt.
 It seemed almost like someone had looked up the main indicators and progression of an abusive relationship and then built the story around that.
 Fabulous relationship?
 Check.
 Initial abusive incident?
 Check.
 Hiding it and convincing yourself it’s a one-time occurrence?
 Check.
 Isolating yourself from family and friends?
 Check.
 And so on.

 Sad?
 Yes, of course.
 Gripping?
 Not for me.

-If you are looking for books on this topic (and really, isn’t everyone looking for a book about a girl that is abused by her boyfriend?)
-I thought Dreamland by Sarah Dessen was far superior.
+If you are looking for something on this topic (because who isn’t looking for a book on abuse), I would recommend Dreamland by Sarah Dessen.
+It was far superior to this.

 Copy provided by publisher